wontheone1/aikakone/README.md

   so that IntelliJ will understand this as a leiningen project and Cursive can help our development.
 * go to (localhost:3000) to see running project
 * go to (localhost:4000) to edit project on browser (although cursive is much more powerful)
+* run `boot check` to find out if your code can be improved